ark-lang/ark/docs/REFERENCE.md

 	alloyc math.aly main.aly

-Note that the order matters too.
-We plan to fix this in the future.
+The files must also be compiled in order.
+We plan to fix this soon.

 ### Pointers
-The caret (`^`) is what we used to denote a pointer, i.e something that points to an address in memory.
-Then there is the ampersand (`&`), which means **address of**.
+The caret (`^`) is what we use to denote a pointer, i.e something that points to an address in memory.
+The ampersand (`&`) symbol is the **address of** operator.
 For instance:

 	x: int = 5;
 	y: ^int = &x;

 In the above example, we create an integer `x` that stores the value `5` somewhere in memory.
 The variable `y` is pointing to the address of `x`.
-So we have `y`, now if we try to print it out, you'll get an address.
-This is because it just stores the address `x`.
-Now if we want to access the value at the address of x, we must dereference the pointer that points to it.
+Printing out the value of `y` will give you random gibberish denoting the memory chunk in which `x` is located.
+This is because it just stores the address to `x`.
+Now if we want to access the value at the address of x, we must *dereference* the pointer that points to it.
 This is again done with the caret (`^`), for example:

 	x: int = 5;     // 5
 	y: ^int = &x;   // 0xDEADBEEF       (somewhat arbitrary address)
 	z: int = ^y;    // 5                (get the value at our address 0xDEADBEEF)

-We've introduced a new variable `z`, that stored the value at the address `y`.
+We've introduced a new variable `z`, that stored the value at the address `y`, in other words, the value of `x`.

 ### Managing Memory
 Alloy is not a garbage collected language, therefore when you allocate memory, you must free it after you are no longer using it.
+We felt that, as unsafe as it is to rely on the user to manage the memory being allocated, performance takes a higher precedence.
+Although garbage collection makes things fool-proof and removes a significant amount of workload from the user, it inhibits the performance we were going for.

 ## Flow Control
 ### If Statements
 If statements are denoted with the `if` keyword followed by a condition.
-Parenthesis around an expression are optional:
+Parenthesis around the expression/condition are optional:

 	if x == 1 {